MrDmitry/aidenhale.dev/web/data/takes/agile/README.md

 # An illusion of work

-The only thing Agile excels at is generating endless burn charts that mean something to some people.
-Velocity, am I right?
+One of the few things Agile excels at is generating endless burn charts that mean something to some people.

-Here's an **agile shaman manifesto**:
+If I were to draft an Agile manifesto based on what our Agile shamans did, it would look like this:
 * **do what customer asks**
 * **don't bother with requirements**
 * **underpromise and deliver something**
-* **schedule some more meetings**
 * **motivate through gamification**
 * **punish self-motivation by piling on responsibilities**
 * **ensure "temporary hacks for a demo" become permanent**
-* **never fix old hacks - you can't demo the same thing**
+* **never fix old hacks - you can't demo the same thing twice**
+* **schedule some more meetings**
 * **committees are the only way forward**

-Maybe that is what's killing me - meetings and committees.
+Maybe that is what bothers me the most - meetings and committees.

 They say "every meeting has to have a purpose" but let a meeting become recurring and it becomes a ritual.
-A couple of weeks go by and your day is 40% meetings that you "listen-in just in case".
+A couple of weeks go by and your day is 40% meetings that you "listen-in just in case, oh and provide some feedback when you can".

 Then they pump out committees faster than teams deliver features:
 * **Steering Committee** to decide what fire to start on any particular week